accessibility-luxembourg/accessibilite.public.lu/content/en/mentions-legales.md

 Access to the site is via the Internet.
 The user declares that he knows the risks and accepts them.
 He must protect himself against the effects of computer piracy by adopting an appropriate and secure computer configuration.

-The information and press service cannot be held responsible for any damage that the user suffers directly or indirectly in relation to their navigation on this site and the use of its services as well as the websites to which it refers.
+The Information and Press Service cannot be held responsible for any damage that the user suffers directly or indirectly in relation to their navigation on this site and the use of its services as well as the websites to which it refers.

 Use of the site is free.